Mauricio Correa Leite

 Fellow Since 1990

-This profile was prepared when Mauricio Correa Leite was elected to the Ashoka Fellowship in 1990.
+This description of Mauricio Correa Leite's work was prepared when Mauricio Correa Leite was elected to the Ashoka Fellowship in 1990.

 Educator and theater director Mauricio Leite creates excitement about learning and the world of ideas even in remote regions of the Amazon.
 His Project Suitcase succeeds in isolated areas where expensive literacy campaigns have failed, largely because he gives teachers attractive means and simple methods to make learning fun.